 I put the part in bold that says if you change your ride information while on it, make extra stops or if the trip takes longer, Uber has the right to charge you a different amount based on the actual ride you were on.

 I always check my Uber receipts when I receive them.
 It’s easy to do because they usually show up in my email before I can even get from the car into a building.
-I was quite surprised on a recent ride we took, from our hotel in Las Vegas to the airport, when the receipt was for $43.50.
+I was quite surprised when the receipt for a ride from our hotel in Las Vegas to the airport was for $43.50.

-The reason for my surprise was because the original price I got for the ride was $22.32.
+The reason for my surprise was because the original price quote for the ride was $22.32.

 When I looked into this some more, it appeared that our driver took a much longer route to the airport than the Uber app was suggesting to him.
 He did ask us what time our flight was leaving when he picked us up but we left with plenty of time to spare.

 Here’s the shortest route from Google Maps.
 Distance: 3.8 miles.